Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation: Conclusions

 \section{Conclusions}

 A full understanding of the outcome of neutrino flavor conversions in CCSN is currently missing.
 Such an achievement would represent a milestone in both particle physics and astrophysics, since the next SN neutrino burst can be correctly interpreted only when the flavor composition at the source is precisely reconstructed.
 A step towards this ambitious goal consists in assessing whether the condition for fast conversions, i.e. a crossing in the angular distribution of the neutrino lepton number, is satisfied in realistic SN models.
-In this paper we have considered state-of-the-art one-dimensional CCSN simulations where muon creation is taken into account.
+In this paper we have considered state-of-the-art one-dimensional CCSN simulations where muons is taken into account.
 In this context, a full three-flavor approach is mandatory, since $\nu_\mu$ and $\nu_\tau$ behave in different ways.
-We have concluded that muon creation has only a mild impact on the generation of crossings, though it seems to make the crossings more pronounced.
+We have concluded that muons has only a mild impact on the generation of crossings, though it seems to make the crossings more pronounced.

-We confirm that backward crossings are relatively common above the SN shock, as first pointed out in Ref.~\cite{Morinaga:2019wsv}.
-However, we emphasize that they are also most likely common in the post-shock region, but they are not generically observed due to their dependence on different inputs used in CCSN simulations.
+We confirm that backward crossings are relatively common above the SN shock, as first pointed out in Ref.~\cite{Morinaga:2019wsv} and recently confirmed in the context of 3D simulations \cite{Abbar_3D}.
+However, we emphasize that they are also most likely common in the post-shock region, too, but they are not always observed due to their dependence on different inputs used in CCSN simulations.
 In particular, PNS convection is taken into account in D1~\cite{Mirizzi:2015eza} but not in D2 \cite{Tamborra:2017ubu}.
-The consequences of PNS convection on the neutrino emission properties seem to enhance the depth of crossings, thus making them less difficult to be observed with the moments method.
+The consequences of PNS convection on the neutrino emission properties might enhance the depth of crossings, thus making them less difficult to be observed with the moments method.
+Such a hypothesis needs to be verified by a direct comparison of two simulations with and without convection regarding the otherwise exactly same model.
+However, some confidence on the validity of our conclusion comes from the results of \cite{Abbar_3D}, which show crossings below the shock in 3D simulations.
+But also in this case, confirmation from other 3D models is required for a conclusive assessment.